 - Show your child love by expressing it openly.
 Show love by your words and actions when you talk to your child, no matter how hurtful you feel they are being toward you.

 - Hold your child accountable but do not abandon them because the pain is too much for you to deal with.
 Be there to show them what is and isn’t proper behavior.
 As a parent, it is your responsibility to be available for your child and to take the low-blows until the issues have been worked out.
 You don't get to avoid your child or the anger your child is feeling.

 - If they won’t communicate with you, write them letters on a regular basis.
 Keep a connection going, even from a distance.
 With technology, it is easy to reach out to a child who is refusing to communicate.
 Send a weekly text or email to reassure the child you love them and will be there when they are ready to communicate.

-- Show an interest in their life, ask what they are doing and how they are feeling.
+- Show an interest in their life.
+Ask what they are doing and how they are feeling.
 Don’t allow your new life to cause you to lose interest in the needs of your children.
-Even if they are angry with you, showing an interest

 - If the anger continues, be willing to go to therapy with your child.
 Show your child that you will stop at nothing to rebuild your relationship.
 If your child refuses to go to therapy with you, go alone.
 If your child is that angry, you will benefit from talking to a trained professional who will help you deal with the pain and stress.

 - Don’t internalize and take things your child says personally.
 Keep in mind that the anger is coming from fear of losing you as a parent.
 Wear a thick layer of emotional armor, but don't allow disrespect for who you are as a parent.

 - If your child has questions and needs to talk about the divorce, be willing to listen and respond.
 You need to try and see things from their perspective.
 Do not tune them out because this will only cause the anger to grow and them to lose trust in you.